Karmak23/licorn/docs/install.rst

 .. glossary::

 	licorn-ldap-server
-		The most common installation nowadays: pull in all the Licorn® server parts and the LDAP backend (plus its default configuration).
+		The most common installation nowadays on servers: it pulls in all the Licorn® server parts and the LDAP backend (and its default configuration).
+After installing this package, Licorn® is **ready-to-be-used**.

 	licorn-server
 		A not-so-intrusive option: it will install all the necessary parts for quickstarting a Licorn® server, with only the `shadow` backend configured.
 You can install the LDAP server package afterwards if you change your mind.

 	licorn-client
-		the same, without LDAP support.
+		Install this package on the client machines on your network, this will make them remote-drivable from the server for many system management tasks.
+Technically, this pulls in exactly the same code as in the server packages: only the configuration is different.

 All these packages will install some other depandencies (most notably `python-licorn`, `licorn-bin` and a few other `python-*` packages).
 For more details, see `the Debian package documentation <http://dev.licorn.org/wiki/UserDoc/DebianPackagesDependancies>`_ on the developper site.